malessui/play/README.md

 ## Usage

-This monorepo is setup for a dummy `@thefakeorg/` NPM organization.
+This monorepo is setup for a dummy `@monore/` NPM organization.
 There are 2 packages by default:

-- `@thefakeorg/react` - A placholder React component
+- `@monore/react` - A placholder React component
-- `@thefakeorg/utils` - A utils packages

 Unlike other TSDX templates, the developer experience for this template is currently a bit more manual.